6 Things To Do At Johnson Jakande Tinubu (JJT) Park! – My Review On The New park In Lagos!

 - Take a picture in front of Tinubu’s face/statue.

 - Take a picture in front of the dry fountain

 - I would go there for a picnic.

 - Take my children or younger siblings to go play at this beautiful playground craved out for children.

-- I would make a snap chat video and send it to email@example.com talking about your experience there and promoting travels in Nigeria like I did ( you will see it in my upcoming video on YouTube).
+- I would make an Instagram story and send it to email@example.com talking about your experience there and promoting travels in Nigeria like I did ( you will see it in my upcoming video on YouTube).
 CLICK HERE to know more about the campaign.